How to Market to Every Filipino: A Complete Guide to SEC Classes A to E

 • 🏥 Dependent on Malasakit Center, 4Ps, and government health programs

-• 🌾 Prioritize basic food: rice, sardines, instant noodles
+• 🌾 Food consumes the overwhelming majority of income — rice, sardines, instant noodles

-• 💧 Spending on utilities — water, minimal electricity
+• 💧 Utilities — water, minimal electricity — are a significant strain

-• 📦 Absolute sachet economy — one-use packaging is the norm
+• 📦 Absolute sachet economy — one-use packaging is not a preference, it is the only accessible format

-• 🤝 Barter, community sharing, and mutual aid are common
+• 🤝 Barter, community sharing, and mutual aid supplement formal purchasing

 • 📺 Free TV, communal viewing; AM radio heavily consumed

-• 💊 Generic medicine only; often foregoes healthcare
+• 💊 Generic medicine only; healthcare is often deferred, not chosen

 🥫

-Products targeting this segment must address genuine needs — food, hygiene, health.
+Products must address genuine needs — food, hygiene, health.
 Value must be immediately tangible.
+Promise less, deliver consistently.

 📻

 AM radio and community broadcasters are lifelines.
-Jingles in local dialects (Bisaya, Ilokano, Hiligaynon) outperform Tagalog.
+Jingles in local dialects (Bisaya, Ilokano, Hiligaynon) consistently outperform Tagalog-only creative.

 🏫

 Partner with barangay officials, NGOs, and church organizations.
-Trust is built through presence, not advertising.
+Trust is built through sustained presence, not advertising.
+Show up before you need to sell.

 🎁

 Free product sampling at markets, barangay events, and Botika ng Bayan.
-Sampling is a proven entry point when price is a barrier.
+Sampling is the most effective entry point when price is the primary barrier to trial.

 🤲